ozbekburak/dfir-radar/README.md

 Our tool is built using **Go** programming language and **ChatGPT** to extract keywords from different sources such as twitter, newsletters, articles, papers, etc. These keywords are then categorized based on their relevance to the DFIR domain.
 The categories are then used to generate quadrant-style reports, which provide real-time insights into the industry.
 The reports are generated using **Python** and its libraries, including matplot, and are saved as CSV files.

+### NOTE

+Our application currently works with ready-to-use .txt files, and it does not gather data directly from online sources at this time.
+Users will need to provide the necessary .txt files to the program for analysis.
+We are continually updating and improving our tool and may add online data gathering capabilities in the **near** future.

 ## Usage